mtvillwock/front-end-challenge/readme.md

 ## Bonus
 - Used jQuery `.animate` to fade out deleted product before removing it from the DOM.
 - Stored the product template in a variable.
 This improved performance by allowing reuse without making an AJAX call for each subsequent product template being rendered.
+- Included jQuery, Bootstrap and Bootstrap JS libraries locally to avoid using CDNs. *Note: In production I would use the minified verision of these files, but in development I prefer the non-minified version because they are easier to navigate when debugging*